bhavneet2704/Web-O-Mania-WeCare/README.md

 # Web-O-Mania-WeCare
 This is my submission for WEB-O-MANIA.
-'WeCare', A Fully Dynamic & Complete Covid Guideline.
+'WeCare', A Fully Dynamic & Complete Covid Guideline Website.

 Just Execute "index.html" to dive deep into Covid information.